The scanner finished its third sweep and chimed.

 She left without ceremony.

-"Down a leg," Elara said quietly.
+Elara watched the door swing shut.
+"Down a leg," she said quietly.

 "Yeah."